 It seems that the barriers to this run deep.
 In many ways, our sense of nature as something other and out there, is embedded in our perception, culture, language, thinking and ways of being.
 And given this, it may be all but impossible to simply think our way through to a new way of being in relationship with the natural world.
 What other means are available to us?

 It is this question that lies at the heart of what is sometimes called applied eco-psychology, encompassing a great variety of practices that focus on healing the human/nature divide.
-My next article will focus on applied eco-psychology, and in particular on the field of eco-psychotherapy, addressing the question, “What is eco-psychotherapy?”
+A future article will focus on applied eco-psychology, and in particular on the field of eco-psychotherapy, addressing the question, “What is eco-psychotherapy?”

 If you have any comments or questions, or would like to explore this topic further, please don’t hesitate to get in touch.